-4.74.
-Creating your own Data Providers and Repository Connectors
+4.62.
+Creating your own Data Providers

 All Data Providers are utilities that run during an analysis.
-They usually take an input file to parse or parameters specified by the user to generate output files containing violations or metrics to add to your project.
+They usually take an input file to parse or parameters specified by the user to generate output files containing data other metrics to add to your project.
 Here is a non-exhaustive list of what some of them do:

 - → Use XSLT files to transform XML files

-- → Read information from Microsoft Excel files
+- → Read information from microsoft Word Files

 - → Parse HTML test results

 - → Query web services

 - → Export data from OSLC systems

 - → Launch external processes